History

 Metropolitan Champion Cup for Senior Eights.

-The entry details for the first three stated that “The above events are open to the world.”
+And from early on, the Regatta Notices inviting entries stated, “The above events are open to the world.”
 The London Cup forms part of sculling’s “triple crown” in conjunction with the Diamond Challenge Sculls and the Wingfield Sculls.

 Location changes

 By 1883, the regatta had settled on a shorter course of about a mile and three-quarters (from Putney to Hammersmith or vice versa, according to the state of the tide).
-In 1977 the decision was taken to move the Regatta away from the Tideway and its traditional home, and it was relaunched in 1980 at Thorpe Park, Thorpe, Surrey.
-This resulted in the first senior multi-lane regatta in the southeast of England, held on four lanes over 1,500 metres on one of the village’s large lakes created from gravel works.
+In 1977 the decision was taken to move the Regatta away from its traditional home on the Tideway, and it was relaunched in 1980 at Thorpe Park in Surrey.
+This resulted in the first senior multi-lane regatta in the southeast of England, held on four lanes over 1,500 metres on a lake created from gravel extraction works.

 In 1988 the regatta was relocated to the Royal Albert Dock, raced on a seven-lane course over a distance of 1,750 metres.

 In 2014 the regatta introduced its Challenge Eights event.
-This sees both Open and Women’s eights competing in a time trial in the morning of the second day of the regatta before heats and finals are run in the afternoon.
-The Met was one of the first events to pioneer this format which has proved extremely successful and popular with coaches and athletes as well as spectators due to its highly competitive side-by-side rounds.
+This had both Open and Women’s eights competing in a time trial in the morning of the Sunday of the regatta for the progressing of crews to, in effect, seeded multi-lane finals held in the afternoon.
+The Met was one of the first regattas to pioneer this format which has proved extremely successful and popular with coaches and competitors as well as spectators due to its resulting closely fought side-by-side finals.

 In 2017 the regatta trialled the British Rowing Competition Framework, the most significant change in the structure of competition for a decade.
 The Met was the first large-scale regatta to trial the system, which has been fully implemented and continues to run to this day.